paparazzi/paparazzi/doc/sphinx/source/user_guide/flight_plans.rst

     Flying above this height will trigger the *home* mode.

 geofence_sector
-    Flying outside this sector will trigger the *home* mode
+    Flying outside this sector will trigger the *home* mode.

 Here is an example of such a line in the top of a flight plan: